glucksfall/pleione/docs/engines/kasim.rst

 	  space; or ``factor`` to perform a local mutation search
 	* A search space for mutated parameters: ``[min max]`` or ``[probability fold_change]`` in the case if ``factor`` was selected.
 	* An optional mutation rate per parameter.
-Without it, a global mutation rate is used.
+Without it, the global mutation rate is used.

    For instace: